mustafaarif/workshops/containers-hpc/gromacs-build/README.md

 Explore Gromacs website and identify package requirements. http://manual.gromacs.org/documentation/2020/install-guide

 Note: You can skip Step 02 and Step 03, if you already have a MPICH base container.
-Instead issue following to copy the exisiting MPICH base container
+Instead issue following to make a copy of exisiting MPICH base container
 ```sh
 $ mkdir -p ~/container-builds/gromacs/ && cd ~/container-builds/gromacs/